cfw-guide/dsi.cfw.guide/docs/de_DE/uninstalling-unlaunch.md

----
-title: Unlaunch Deinstallieren
+# Unlaunch deinstallieren
----

 ::: danger

-**Die Installation oder Deinstallation von Unlaunch könnte deine Konsole beschädigen!
-Du wurdest gewarnt!**
+**Installing or uninstalling Unlaunch may randomly brick your console!
+You have been warned!**

 :::

-**WARNUNG:** Die Deinstallation von Unlaunch könnte deinen Nintendo DSi beschädigen.
+**WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi.
 Dies könnten Gründe sein, warum du Unlaunch deinstallieren willst, aber mit Lösungen die keine Deinstallation benötigen.

-- **Der Unlaunch-Hintergrund ist fürchterlich/gefällt mir nicht:** [Installiere Unlaunch](installing-unlaunch.html) mit der neuen Anleitung neu.
+- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions.
 Sie beschreiben einen Weg, den Hintergrund zu ändern
-- **Ich habe ein Problem mit Unlaunch oder der Konsole nach der Installation:** Die [Troubleshooting](troubleshooting.html#unlaunch) Seite erklärt Lösungen für Probleme die sie haben könnten
+- **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have

 ::: warning